BertoGz/comeya-app/README.md

 ## Summary

-A mock App which main goal is to represent my current Frontend Developer expertise
+A mock App meant to represent my current Frontend Developer expertise

 ## How To Install